fsfw-dresden/usb-live-linux/features/package-list_desktop_xfce/packages.md

 - :x:  xfce4-terminal  --		lightweight and easy to use terminal emulator for X11
 - :x:  xfce4-screenshooter  --		take desktop, rectangles or selected window screenshots
 - :x:  xfce4-panel  --		multi-functional panel
+- :x:  xfce4-taskmanager  --	for monitoring and controlling running processes
 - :x:  xfce4-cpufreq-plugin  --		displays the current frequency of the CPU, in GHz or MHz
+- :x:  xfce4-eyes-plugin  --	eyes that follow your mouse for the Xfce4 panel
 - :x:  xfce4-power-manager-plugins  --		control brightness etc
 - :o:  xfce4-places-plugin  --		quick access to folders, documents and removable media
 - :x:  xfce4-pulseaudio-plugin  --		control pulseaudio